opentext-idol/idol-tutorials/tutorials/README.md

 ### Rich media

-IDOL Media Server is often used as a stand-alone solution.
+IDOL Media Server includes a wide range of image, video and audio analytics to enrich your data as part of an ingest pipeline.
+Media Server is also used as a stand-alone solution.
 For more details, see this dedicated tutorial project: <https://github.com/opentext-idol/idol-rich-media-tutorials>

 ### Embedded IDOL